-Black rockfish (Sebastes melanops) remains the dominant species caught in the recreational ocean boat fishery; however the black rockfish harvest limit continued to decrease by 2-5% through 2020 due to the most recent stock assessment (2015) and applying the time varying sigma to the output of that assessment.
-With blue and deacon rockfish taken out of the nearshore rockfish complex beginning in 2019, the harvest guideline for that complex was greatly reduced.
-The retention of yelloweye rockfish (S. ruberrimus) was prohibited yearround, as it has been since the early 2000s.
-In order to remain within the yelloweye rockfish impact cap (via discard mortality), the recreational groundfish fishery was restricted pre-season to inside of 40 fathoms from June 1 to August 31.
+Black rockfish (Sebastes melanops) remains the dominant species caught in the recreational ocean boat fishery.
+The Black Rockfish federal harvest limit remained the same in 2021 as in 2020.
+With Blue and Deacon Rockfish taken out of the nearshore rockfish complex beginning in 2019, the harvest guideline for that complex was greatly reduced.
+The retention of Yelloweye Rockfish (S. ruberrimus) was prohibited year-round, as it has been since the early 2000s.
+To remain within the Yelloweye Rockfish impact cap (via discard mortality), the recreational groundfish fishery was restricted pre-season to inside of 40 fathoms from June 1 to August 31.
 Black rockfish and nearshore rockfish species have become as much of a limiting factor as yelloweye rockfish.
-The fishery season structure and regulations, such as bag limits (species specific sub-bag limits) and depth restrictions, attempted to balance impacts, as what reduces impacts on one species may increase impacts to the other.
-Even with those efforts the nearshore rockfish complex harvest guideline was reached in late July, at which time ODFW required anglers to release those species.
-2020 was another high effort year, even with COVID-19 closures and restrictions it had the third highest effort, with just over 103,000 bottomfish angler trips.
+The fishery season structure and regulations, such as daily bag limits (with species specific sub-bag limits) and depth restrictions, attempted to balance impacts, as what reduces impacts on one species may increase impacts to the other.
+Even with those efforts the nearshore rockfish complex harvest guideline was reached in late May, after which time ODFW required anglers to release those species.
+2021 was another high effort year, continuing the trend of approximately 100,000 angler trips per year that began in 2015.

-Contact: Lynn Mattes (lynn.mattes@state.or.us), Christian Heath (Christian.t.heath@state.or.us)
+Contact: Lynn Mattes (lynn.mattes@odfw.oregon.gov), Christian Heath (christian.t.heath@odfw.oregon.gov)